GokulManappettySyamalan/RFID-based-door-lock-system/README.md

 This is a simple project which can be implemented on security door  or for any security purpose to restrict the entry of public using Arduino Mega
  Connections :

- **LCD_I2C CONNECTIONS**
+ Working Video Link (Its not detailed just a demo) : https://youtu.be/oFBnLb1kVkU **LCD_I2C CONNECTIONS**

   SCL - PIN 21